 Where To Fish

-This is a very basic question and needs to be addressed first.
-If saltwater is your priority, then the Kenai Peninsula, the various islands along the southwest portion of Alaska and Kodiak Island will fit the bill.
-Fresh water and stream fishing is also available.
+- If saltwater is your priority, then the Kenai Peninsula, Alaska Panhandle or the various islands along the southwest portion of Alaska and Kodiak Island will fit the bill.
+Fresh water and stream fishing is also available in those locations.

-If you want fresh water fishing then you do have the vast interior of Alaska with a huge selection of lakes and rivers.
+- If you want fresh water fishing and the ability to self guide , you have the vast interior of Alaska with a huge selection of lakes and rivers.
 With a good roadway system and the large number of private aircraft most of the interior is accessible.
-The question is how many and what type of fish are likely to be there, how many are fishing for them, and what are the fishing conditions.

-There are a great number of opportunities for fishing in the populated areas of Alaska, and most are substantially lower cost than Wilderness Fishing.
-To meet the high fishing demand on waters and achieve a sustainability fishery the Alaska Department of Fish and Game (ADF&G) uses fish hatcheries and very attentive monitoring of fish runs with quickly changing regulations to fine tune the escapement and harvest.
+There are a great number of opportunities for fishing in the populated areas of Alaska, and most are substantially lower cost than wilderness fishing.
+To meet the high fishing demand on waters and achieve a sustainability fishery, the Alaska Department of Fish and Game (ADF&G) uses fish hatcheries and is very attentive monitoring of fish escapement.
+ADF&G quickly changes regulations to fine tune the escapement and harvest.
 Fishing can be fantastic or a total bust as conditions change.
-Flexibility and low expectations are the key to a successful visit.

 Fishing near the lodge is a lower cost opportunity, both in terms of dollar cost and time and effort cost.
 It is hard to catch a fish if your line is not in the water.
 If the lodge is where the fish are, this can be a very good option with high return for your investment.